FHantke/brave-browser-wiki/Wallet-support-FAQ.md

 - Crypto Wallets (Deprecated) - Gives access to the old deprecated wallet.
 This option is not compatible with other extensions such as MetaMask.
 - None - `window.ethereum` will not be provided by Brave Wallet at all.
 If you have extensions such as MetaMask, is is free to use `window.ethereum`.

 After changing the default wallet, it is best to restart your browser.
+Why?
 - If you had Crypto Wallets loaded, it won't be unloaded until the next restart.
 When Crypto Wallets is loaded it will not work properly with other extensions trying to access `window.ethereum`.
 - Existing already opened tabs will not change to use the new wallet setting, you need a new tab or a browser restart.